oplS17projects/FP1/README.md

 2 success(es) 0 failure(s) 0 error(s) 2 test(s) run
 ```
-* at least one diagram or figure showing your work
 RackUnit even provides a GUI for easy viewing of tests.
 ```
 ;; Neat GUI feature if you want a more visual representation of test results